 Primary sources can be found in a variety of places, both in person and online, from the NS Library to museums and the internet.
 More information on where and how to find primary sources is provided below.
 Remember, whether a source is primary or secondary is often determined by how you intend to use it.
 For an overview of source types, visit Primary & Secondary Sources and Primary Source Types.

 A great place to find primary sources materials, especially books and ebooks, is the Library Search tool.
-With over one million ebooks and access to materials from our partner libraries at CSN and UNLV, Search & Find is a great place to start your research.
-For items not available through the NS Library, you can submit a request through Interlibrary Loan (ILL).
+For items not available through the University Library, you can submit a request through Interlibrary Loan (ILL).

 ► Make sure you sign in with your NSHE ID and password to get full access and the most results!